 Sleepy Hollow (1999) features Johnny Depp and Christina Ricci.
 It’s a retelling of the story of the Legend of Sleepy Hollow, written by Washington Irving.
 The music was done by Danny Elfman.

-Tim Burton has stated that Sleepy Hollow’s style and direction was partly influenced by his love of the Hammer Horror movies from the 60’s and 70’s.
-He even went so far as to get a few known actors from Hammer Horror to star in the movie e.g. Christopher Lee, who is well known for his depiction as Dracula in the Hammer Horror Dracula movies and Michael Hough who was well known for his appearance in the Dracula, Phantom of the Opera etc. Hammer Movies.
+Tim Burton has indicated that his love of Hammer Horror films from the 1960s and 1970s affected the aesthetic and direction of Sleepy Hollow.
+He also got a few well-known Hammer Horror actors to star in the film, including Christopher Lee, who is best known for his portrayal of Dracula in the Hammer Horror Dracula films, and Michael Hough, who was best known for his portrayal of Dracula in the Hammer Horror Dracula films.

-Even though the movie is still over 10 years old, it still looks fresh and well done to this day.
-This is truly one of those Tim Burton movies you can watch over and over again and still have good time.
+Despite the fact that the film is over 20 years old, it nevertheless looks fresh and well-made.
+This is one of those Tim Burton films that you can watch again and over and still enjoy yourself.

 The curse of the headless horseman is the legacy of the small town of Sleepy Hollow.
 Spearheaded by the eager Constable Ichabod Crane and his new world ways into the swamp of secrets and murder, secrets once laid to rest, best forgotten and now re-awakened, and he too, holding a dark secret of a past once gone

 12 Fun Facts about Tim Burton’s Sleepy Hollow

 - Johnny Depp adopted the horse Goldeneye that played Gunpowder, Ichabod Crane’s horse in the film when he heard that it was going to be put down.

 - It was only after being cast the headless horseman that Christopher Walken admitted to Tim Burton that he actually did not know to ride a horse.